 STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it.

 Double click on it, and it will open the data flow tab.
 Next, drag and drop EXCEL Source and SSIS Data Conversion Transformation from the toolbox to the data flow region.

-STEP 3: Double-click on the Excel source in the data flow region will open the connection manager settings.
-And it provides an option to select the table holding the source data.
+STEP 3: Double-click on the Excel source in the data flow region to open the connection manager settings.
+It provides an option to select the table holding the source data.
 We are selecting the DimProducts.xls file present on our local hard drive.

 Click ok and drag the blue arrow from Excel Source to SSIS Data Conversion Transformation.
 It will allow the transformation to use the source data.

 STEP 5: Double click or right-click on the SSIS Data Conversion Transformation to edit and convert our source column’s datatype to the required datatype with length.
 Similarly, you can convert int to string.

-It is the table description we use for the SSIS data conversion destination table.
+We use the table description for the SSIS data conversion destination table.

 CREATE TABLE [dbo].[DimProduct] ( [ProductKey] [int] IDENTITY(1,1) NOT NULL, [EnglishProductName] [nvarchar](50) NOT NULL, [Color] [nvarchar](50) NOT NULL, [ListPrice] [money] NULL, [DealerPrice] [money] NULL, [EnglishDescription] [nvarchar](400) NULL, [SalesAmount] [money] NOT NULL, CONSTRAINT [PK_DimProduct_ProductKey] PRIMARY KEY CLUSTERED ( [ProductKey] ASC ) ) GO

-We have to change our data types before we transfer data to the destination table to match Excel columns with the destination table.
+We must change our data types before transferring data to the destination table to match Excel columns with the destination table.

 NOTE: It is always necessary to convert data types during the transfer from Excel to the SQL server database.